madickinson/Books-Read/2025-Books.md

  - Bryson, Bill. *A Short History of Nearly Everything : Special Illustrated Edition.* Broadway Books, 2005.
  - Ryrie, Alec, et al. *Christianity a Historical Atlas.* The Belknap Press of Harvard University Press, 2020.
  - Miller, Walter M., and Mary Doria Russell. *A Canticle for Leibowitz.* First Eos paperback edition, Eos, 1959.
- - Enns, Peter. *The Bible Tells Me So : Why Defending Scripture Has Made Us Unable to Read It.* FIRST edition, HarperOne, 2014.
+ - Enns, Peter. *The Bible Tells Me So: Why Defending Scripture Has Made Us Unable to Read It.* FIRST edition, HarperOne, 2014.